Rent Pinned Posts On Any Of My Groups By The Month - Ask Me

 These are some of the best groups on facebook and it has little to do with me.
 It is the wonderful members (like YOU!) who read the rules, follow them, and participate when they can.
 Together, we all win.
 Thank you!

-Facebook Group Rules
+My Facebook Group Rules

 - All of my groups are for English language posts only.
 That fact that you don't know English and can't read this rule makes no difference to me.
 There are no second chances on this one.
 Post in a foreign language and you will be banned permanently, forever, with no recourse.
 Please post in English.
 Google Translate is available.

-- New members please do make an introductory post so we can all know who you are, what you do, where yo are from, etc. This is NOT required but it is encouraged.
-Feel free to include contact information like website or email or facebook page links.
-DO NOT post "Thanks for adding me" or any other comment on the pinned post.
-Feel free to like it if you wish, especially if you are not going to make your own introductory post, just so we know you got into the group OK.
+- New members please DO make an introductory post so we can all know who you are, what you do, where you are from, etc. This is NOT required but it is encouraged.
+Feel free to include contact information like website link(s) or email or facebook page links.
+DO NOT post introduction or "Thanks for adding me" or any other comment on the PINNED post(s).
+Do feel free to "like" the pinned post if you wish, especially if you are not going to make your own introductory post, just so we know you got into the group OK.

 Having this single page of rules for all my groups means I can easily update them in one place.
 And there will probably be updates so check back from time to time.
 Your comments are welcomed below...